g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 published:  true
 visible:    1

-summary:    Passable browser security for almost no money or effort.
+summary:    Passable browser security for little money or effort
 confidence: 95% that this is worth the time and better than nothing.
 categories: long-content, computers, self-help, lists
 quality: 	8